yomorun/yomo-sink-tidb-example/README.md

-# TIDBCONNECTOR
+# YoMo-sink-TiDB-example

-Tidb 🙌 YoMo.
-Demonstrates how to integrate Tidb to YoMo and bulk insert data into Tidb after stream processing.
+TiDB 🙌 YoMo.
+This exmpale demonstrates how to integrate Tidb to YoMo and bulk insert data into Tidb after stream processing.

 ## About Tidb